kkolcz/AliMon/README.md

 npm install
 ```

-### Configure
+### 2. Configure environment variables

-Application uses Google Firebase (Authentication and Firestore Database).
+This application uses **Google Firebase** (Authentication and Firestore Database).
+Configuration is handled via a `.env` file located in the project root.

-The configuration file is located in `/src/Firebase/firebase.js`.
+A sample configuration file is provided as `.env.example`.
+You can copy it and fill in your Firebase credentials.

 ### Development server